 Alice C. Hill

 Alice Hill is a member of the Center for Climate and Security’s Advisory Board.
-Alice is also a Research Fellow at the Hoover Institution at Stanford University, where her work focuses on catastrophic risk, including the impacts of climate change.
+Alice Hill is also the Senior Fellow for Climate Change Policy at the Council on Foreign Relations.
+Prior to that, she was Research Fellow at the Hoover Institution at Stanford University, where her work focused on catastrophic risk, including the impacts of climate change.
 She previously served at the White House as Special Assistant to the President and Senior Director for Resilience Policy on the National Security Council.
 Hill led the creation of national policy regarding resilience to catastrophic risk.
 Her work spanned development of the first ever federal flood risk standard, creation of a national drought plan, expanding federal focus on the Arctic and addressing national security and climate change.

 Hill previously served as Senior Counselor to the Secretary of the Department of Homeland Security (DHS) and as an ex officio member of the Third National Climate Assessment.
 She led the development of the first-ever DHS Adaptation Plan.
 She also founded and served as the first chair of the Blue Campaign, an internationally recognized anti-human trafficking initiative.